f5devcentral/f5-puppet/README.md

 ####Before you begin

-This example is built around the following infrastructure: A server running a Puppet master is connected to the F5 device.
+This example is built around the following pre-existing infrastructure: A server running a Puppet master is connected to the F5 device.
 The F5 device contains a management VLAN, a client VLAN which will contain the virtual server, and a server VLAN which will connect to the two web servers the module will be setting up.

 In order to successfully set up your web servers, you must know the following information about your systems: